riccardomanzi94/poc-poleepo/README.md

 Project is configured used the following default profiles

-- local: starts with embedded DB (H2) on docker compose, you need to first start the include docker-compose file (see next section, "How to start docker")
-- dev: connects to H2 db (for local developments)
+- dev: connects to MySql db (for local developments)
-- staging: connects to Oracle DB and Kafka Server of the environment Staging
+- staging: connects to MySql db
-- main: connects to H2 DB of the environment Pro
+- main: connects to MySql db of the environment Pro

 ### How to start docker